Shop and Save on New York State Health Insurance

 “The high bacterial load on tooth surfaces and in gingival pockets over a prolonged period of time may indeed play a role in carcinogenesis,” the authors said.
 “Further studies are definitely required, however, to determine whether there is any causal element in the observed association reported here.”

-The team noted that those who died had more dental plaque compared to those who are still alive.
+The team noted that those who died had more dental plaque compared to those who were still alive.
 Researchers have found that those with high dental plaque index were 79 percent more likely to die prematurely.
 However, the absolute risk of premature death is low (58 deaths out of 1,390 participants after 24 years).

 The numbers held even after other risk factors for cancer death such as smoking, education, income, male gender, and age were eliminated.
 The study did not investigate how oral health and the risk of cancer are connected but scientists suspect the underlying inflammation may be involved.

 “Bacteria in the gums may trigger local inflammation, and these bacteria and inflammatory markers don’t just stay where they are,” said Dr. Joel Epstein, of the City of Hope Cancer Center in Duarte, California.
 “They are measurable in the blood, so it becomes systemic and widely distributed.
+Addressing oral health issues early and maintaining regular dental checkups can reduce potential health risks, and having a reliable health insurance plan ensures access to preventive care that promotes overall well-being.

 Tags: